Particular/docs.particular.net/Content/NServiceBus/authoring-custom-nservicebus-persistence.md

 As a general comment that is also valid to the other persisters in this guide, it is preferred to design the implementation in such a way that prefers reads over writes.
 That is, prefer doing more work in the `Subscribe` and `Unsubscribe` methods so `GetSubscriberAddressesForMessage` can execute faster, as it is the one that's going to get called the most.

-An in-memory implementation of the `ISubscriptionStorage` interface can be seen here: https://github.com/Particular/NServiceBus/blob/4.6.5/src/NServiceBus.Core/Persistence/InMemory/SubscriptionStorage/InMemorySubscriptionStorage.cs
+An in-memory implementation of the `ISubscriptionStorage` interface can be seen [here](https://github.com/Particular/NServiceBus/blob/4.6.5/src/NServiceBus.Core/Persistence/InMemory/SubscriptionStorage/InMemorySubscriptionStorage.cs)

 ## Saga persister